GeneralA6/menu-handler/README.md

 #### submenu list

-element that holds the submenu content
+element that holds the submenu items

 **required**
 &#10071; **note** : submenu list element should have data attribue **data-mh-submenu-list** and it's value the submenu name ( same as the submenu toggle identifier ).